mhwlng/streamdeck-elite/README.md

 There is also a STATIC button type, that works in a similar way to the streamdeck 'Hotkey' button type.
 So, there is only one image and there is no game state feedback for these buttons.
 The differences with the 'Hotkey' buttons are, that it gets the keyboard binding from the game and doesn't repeat the key when the streamdeck button is held.
+For Odyssey, various new buttons are available here.

 A sound can be played when pressing a static button.